Kitchen Cabinet Doors FAQ

 Our floating shelves are available either Primed, which means you paint them, or in one of our standard colors that match our cabinet door colors.
 This allows you to match your floating shelves to your cabinet doors or have them made in a different color for a contrasting look.

-We use solid birch with a UV lacquer for added water resistance.
+We use solid hardwood with a UV lacquer for added water resistance.
 Our drawer boxes are 5/8” thick with a 3/8” thick melamine bottom.

-We offer Blum Tandem Blumotion undermount slides.
-We only offer the Blum slide as experience has shown us that this is the best made, best priced slide available.
-You can supply your own slides but you will need to order your drawer boxes using Exact Drawer Dimensions.
+We offer softclose undermount slides.
+You can supply your own slides, but you will need to order your drawer boxes using Exact Drawer Dimensions.

 How do I measure for drawer boxes?

-We currently ship to the lower 48 States and all Canadian Provinces.
+We currently ship via ground shipping to the lower 48 States and all Canadian Provinces.
+Shipping to HI and AK is available, please contact us for assistance if placing an order to these regions.

 We take a lot of care in packaging your doors and panels so they arrive in pristine condition.
 We choose the shipping method based on the best carrier for the job and your physical address.
-Orders may ship LTL (Less Than Truckload) packed securely on a shipping pallet or via Courier service such as UPS or FedEx.
+Orders may ship LTL (Less Than Truckload) packed securely on a shipping pallet or as packages via Courier service such as UPS or FedEx.
+Read our Order Policies for more information.

 We spent a lot of time making your doors and panels so it is super-important to us that they arrive damage-free.
 However, accidents can happen.
 It is important that you inspect your doors within 24 hours of receiving them and that you document any damage to the packages with photographs.
 If you see damage when the delivery driver is dropping off your order, please make sure the driver notes it on your delivery slip, and take pictures of the damaged pallet or carton before opening.
 Send your pictures and shipping documents to shipping@nieucabinetdoors.com within 24 hours of receiving your order.
 All damage claims are void if not reported to us within 24 hours.